The-Assembly/Rider_app/README.md

 # Rider_app

-Follow the steps to create a ride sharing app both for the passenger and driver. </br> To view the presenation slides, click slides </br>
+Follow the steps to create a ride sharing app both for the passenger and driver. </br>

 <b> PART 0 - Prerequisites </b>